Additional Doses & Boosters

-- Been receiving active cancer treatment for tumors or cancers of the blood.
+- Those who have been receiving active cancer treatment for tumors or cancers of the blood.

-- Received an organ transplant and are taking medicine to suppress the immune system.
+- Have received an organ transplant and are taking medicine to suppress the immune system.

-- Moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome).
+- Are moderate or severe primary immunodeficiency (such as DiGeorge syndrome, Wiskott-Aldrich syndrome).

-- Advanced or untreated HIV infection.
+- Have advanced or untreated HIV.

-- Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response.
+- Are undergoing active treatment with high-dose corticosteroids or other drugs that may suppress your immune response.